EXCERPTS

 “I hope it brings them luck,” I said.

-I thought about my own kids at home, their clean sheets and school lunches.
+I thought about my own kids at home.
+Their clean sheets and school lunches.

 She started to climb down to follow me.
+I waved her back.
+“Stay there.
+We’ll catch up.”

 Rosa lay on the ground, bleeding and unconscious.

+Was she robbed?
+Pushed?
 With every bump came more questions.

-For twenty American dollars we convinced a doctor to examine her.
-He spoke English and had trained in the United States.
+For twenty American dollars, we had a doctor examine her.
+He spoke English and had trained in the States.
+He handed me a list of medications and supplies and told me where to buy them.

 “Patients must buy their own,” he said.